-The Pairing Table
+The Pairing/Matching Table

-By defaut, participants playing in these kind of stages will be paired against each other following a standardized setting.
+With the exception of the FFA League, participants playing in these kind of stages will be paired against each other following a standardized setting.
 Depending on the structure, it can be a single confrontation, or a Home-and-Away format, with each participant fighting each opponent twice.

 This feature lets you manually schedule matches and decide who is going to face who on a given match day or round.
 You can prioritize a match according to your participants own schedules, or decide if two opponents should meet 4 times.

 Setting up a Pairing/Matching Table is very simple, and is done differently depending on whether it's a Duel or FFA stage.

 - Each line represents a day/round, where you can add matches at will